mhall119/edgex-device-rpi/README.md

 # Device RaspberryPi GPIO Service

 ## About
-The EdgeX Device RaspberryPi Service is developed to control/communicate with sensors connected the GPIO pins on a RaspberryPi
+The EdgeX RaspberryPi Device Service is developed to control/communicate with sensors connected the GPIO pins on a RaspberryPi

 ## Supported Boards:
-Raspberry PI 3+ - ARM64 bit
+Raspberry PI 3+
+ - Ubuntu 18.04 64bit
+ - Raspbian Stretch 32bit

 ## Dependencies:
 The Device RaspberryPi service is developed using libmraa - a low level library that communicates with the Raspberry PI board.